epfl-ada/ada-2024-project-adaventurers2024/README.md

 #### Genre Influence on Movie Failure (RQ4)

-We employed several analytical approaches to understand genre impact on movie failure.
-First, we used violin plots with symmetric log scaling to visualize profit distribution across genres, capturing both the central tendency and spread of financial performance.
-To understand cultural reception, we analyzed the relationship between ratings and popularity (measured by vote count) using scatter plots with logarithmic scaling for vote counts.
-We tracked genre performance over time using 5-year moving averages to identify long-term trends in audience reception.
-Finally, we calculated and compared genre-specific success and failure rates to identify which genres carry the highest risk of significant financial loss.

 #### Release Timing Impact on Failure (RQ5)

-To investigate how release timing affects movie failure, we analyzed the distribution of profits and ratings across different temporal categories using violin plots.
-We compared failure rates across seasons and months to identify particularly risky release periods.
-To account for industry evolution, we examined the temporal trends of success and failure rates alongside movie release volume using a dual-axis visualization combining line graphs for rates and bar charts for release counts.
-This allowed us to identify historical patterns in optimal release timing while controlling for changes in industry output volume.

 #### Tropes Negative Reception by Genre (RQ6)